Meet the team

 Manages the conservation team to deliver our conservation action objectives.

-Delivers our cetaceans research in the Falkland Islands, with special focus on the endangered sei whales.
+Delivers our cetaceans research in the Falkland Islands, with special focus on the endangered sei whales and southern right whales.

 Peatlands Biodiversity Project Manager: David Higgins